skiptirengu/tsyringex/README.md

 - [core-js (core-js/es7/reflect)](https://www.npmjs.com/package/core-js)
 - [reflection](https://www.npmjs.com/package/@abraham/reflection)

-The Reflect polyfill import should only be added once, and before before DI is used:
+The Reflect polyfill import should only be added once, and before DI is used:

 ```typescript
 // main.ts